Conditional Logic

 Fields

-Note: Any fields chosen for a Depends On Value must be part of the same Form.
-If the Depends On Values are not part of the same Form, your Custom Form will not work.
-Consider adding a Subpage View with the following View Clause to help locate Depends On Value discrepancies.
+- The exact field value from the selected form field that the respondent must choose for the current form field to display.
+Avoid extra spaces before or after this value to ensure proper display in the widget.
+Note: Fields you select for a Depends On Value must be part of the same form.
+If the Depends On Values are not part of the same form, your custom form will not work.
+Consider adding a sub-page view with the following view clause to help find Depends On Value discrepancies.

 Form_Fields.Form_ID <> ISNULL(Depends_On_Table_Form_ID_Table.Form_ID, Form_Fields.Form_ID)

-For example, if Depends On is set to Form Field "How much volunteer experience do you have?" the following options may be configured in Field Values:
+For example, if Depends On is set to the form field "How much volunteer experience do you have?", you can configure the following options in field values:

 No Experience